 Our services are run by a volunteer staff and Board of amazing folks from the surrounding communities.

-Our Kitchen is currently serving take-out lunches that include a hot dish and coffee.
+Our Kitchen is currently serving take-out lunches that usually include a hot dish and coffee.
 The Kitchen is open on Mondays, Tuesdays, Wednesdays, and Fridays, from 11AM to 1PM.

 Please check out our Facebook page for closures, updates, news, and more.

 The Kitchen provides an average of over 80 meals a day, every Monday, Tuesday, Wednesday and Friday.
 We hand out take-out lunches from the back porch of the house.
-Each lunch includes a hot dish, and usually fruit, dessert, and a drink.
+Each lunch usually includes a hot dish, fruit, dessert, and a drink.
 We have a coffee and tea window as well.

 Our volunteers work hard throughout the week to plan and prepare for each busy lunchtime.
-Anyone needing a hot meal is served, with no criteria for admittance, no identification required and no limit on how often a person may come.
+Anyone needing a meal is served, with no criteria for admittance, no identification required and no limit on how often a person may come.

 Zarephath Kitchen History

 Prior to the COVID-19 pandemic, we served hot meals indoors.
 Our dining room, which stretches across the front of the house, seats 32.
 We used to have many busy days when people had to wait in the hallway for a seat to clear.
 The kitchen served its first meal on Christmas Day, 1985.
 Only a month later it grew to three meals a week, and by June 1986 it expanded to five.
 Nine churches were responsible for Zarephath in the early days.
 They organized their volunteers and picked days to cook, serve and clean.
 Over the years more volunteers from the community have joined our staff.

 Our Pantry is in the same building as the Kitchen, just in the basement.